-As of June 30, 2023, we had 32 employees.
-As we plan and undertake our Phase 3 clinical trial following a favorable data read-out of our OraGrowtH210 Trial, we expect to experience significant growth in the number of our employees and the scope of our operations, particularly in the areas of drug development, regulatory affairs, commercial development and sales and marketing.
+As of September 30, 2023, we had 32 employees.
+As we plan and undertake our Phase 3 clinical trial following the favorable data read-out of our OraGrowtH210 Trial which we announced on November 7, 2023, subject to obtaining required additional funding, we expect to experience significant growth in the number of our employees and the scope of our operations, particularly in the areas of drug development, regulatory affairs, commercial development and sales and marketing.
 To manage our anticipated future growth, we must continue to implement and improve our managerial, operational and financial systems, expand our facilities and continue to recruit and train additional qualified personnel.
 We may not be able to effectively manage the expansion of our operations or recruit and train additional qualified personnel.
 The physical expansion of our operations may lead to significant costs and may divert our management and business development resources.
 Future growth would impose significant added responsibilities on members of management, including:

-- managing our clinical trials effectively, which we anticipate being conducted at numerous clinical sites; - identification, recruitment, and the integration of additional employees we may require with the expertise and experience to support our future growth; - management of our internal development efforts effectively while complying with our contractual obligations to licensors, licensees, contractors and other third parties; - managing any future additional relationships with various strategic partners, suppliers and other third parties; and - improving our managerial, development, operational and finance reporting systems and procedures.
+- · managing our clinical trials effectively, which we anticipate being conducted at numerous clinical sites; - identification, recruitment, and the integration of additional employees we may require with the expertise and experience to support our future growth; - management of our internal development efforts effectively while complying with our contractual obligations to licensors, licensees, contractors and other third parties; - · managing any future additional relationships with various strategic partners, suppliers and other third parties; and - · improving our managerial, development, operational and finance reporting systems and procedures.